MoltenArmor/not-so-immutable-os/README.md

 # not-so-immutable-os
 A system built with mkosi for my own usage.

 This system is based on Debian, using as many systemd components as we can.
-Basically it is based on the idea of [immutable `/usr`](https://0pointer.net/blog/fitting-everything-together.html), but there are several differences:

-1. It does not enable secure boot and verity by default.
+Basically it is based on the idea of [immutable `/usr`](https://0pointer.net/blog/fitting-everything-together.html), but it does not enable secure boot and verity by default.
-2. Its `/etc` is mutable (`--mutable=yes` is enabled for `systemd-confext` by default).

 Profiles:
 - `desktop`: Include desktop base files in the main image, including `pipewire`, `upower`, `accountservice` and so on.